 When do projects get started?

-Neighborhood groups turn in applications by February 26th, for projects during the calendar year.
+Neighborhood groups are requested to submit applications by February 28th, for projects during the calendar year.
 Most neighborhoods host events and activities starting in spring.
-Due to the impact of COVID-19 on events and gatherings, many activities normally held in March and April are being postponed or cancelled.
-Contact your neighborhood chairperson to find out about plans and how you can participate this year.
+Contact your neighborhood chair to learn more about the activities and projects planned in your neighborhood!